Undergraduate Course

 This unique combination of studying English language and Media communication provides an interesting curriculum and the broad range of areas covered opens many doors, giving you an edge in the global job market.

 This course is taught within our Department of Language and Linguistics.
-We are ranked 11th in the UK for Linguistics in the QS World University Rankings by Subject (2023).
+We are Top 25 in the UK for linguistics in the QS World University Rankings by Subject 2024.

 The collaborating departments on this course stand out for their excellence in their respective fields.
 Essex Business School is an international community of researchers, students and entrepreneurs.
 You learn from world-leading academics and practitioners, solving real-world business challenges.